Capital Expenditures with Federal Funds

 Non-expendable property can be acquired with federal funds only if the purchase has been specifically approved in the award document or by prior approval in writing of the agency’s grant or contract officer.
 Special terms and conditions of the award should be adhered to, and may require prior signatory approval from the sponsor.
 Prior to acquiring new, federally-funded property, the existing property inventory must be screened following the procedures described below under A. Screening, to ensure that there is no existing property owned by the University that is appropriate and available for use.
 In addition, there are federal screening requirements.
 See B. Equipment Charges to Federally-Funded Projects below.

 External equipment screening as required by any funding agency shall be performed prior to acquisition and in accordance with the agency requirements.
 Departments shall be responsible for the screening procedure with the external funding agencies and completed approved screening documents will become a part of the award file.
-Copies of approved ORSP Property Screening Certification will be sent to Business Services - Purchasing and the Capital Assets Accountant as part of the initial purchase requisition.
+Departments must work closely with Business Services - Purchasing and the Capital Assets Accountant to perform screening as part of the initial purchase requisition.

 Prior to acquisition, the requisitioning department will make a reasonable effort to ascertain whether like and acceptable surplus equipment is available within the University system.